CCN Schedule

 Our ability to recognize objects in the world relies on visual processing along the ventral visual stream, a set of hierarchically-organized cortical areas.
 Recently, machine-learning researchers and neuroscientists have produced computational models that have achieved moderate success at explaining primate object recognition behavior and the neural representations that support it.
 This second edition of the Brain-Score Competition aims to find benchmarks on which the predictions of our current top models break down.

 In 2022, the first Brain-Score Competition led to new and improved models of primate vision that predicted existing benchmarks reasonably well.
 In this year's Brain-Score Competition 2024, we will close the loop on testing model predictions by rewarding those benchmarks that show where models are the least aligned to the primate visual ventral stream.
 The Competition is open to the scientific community and we provide an infrastructure to evaluate a variety of models on new behavioral and neural benchmarks in a standardised and unified manner.
-In addition, we will incentivize benchmark submissions by providing visibility to participants and monetary prizes (details TBA) to the winning benchmarks.
+In addition, we will incentivize benchmark submissions by providing visibility to participants and a $10,000 prize pool to the winning benchmarks.

 Overview